splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java-linux.rst

 You can also upgrade using the same package repositories as the Collector.
 See :new-page:`Debian or RPM packages <https://docs.splunk.com/Observability/gdi/opentelemetry/install-linux.html#debian-or-rpm-packages>` for more information.

-Disable automatic instrumentation
+Deactivate automatic instrumentation
 =========================================

-Use one of the following options to disable automatic instrumentation:
+Use one of the following options to deactivate automatic instrumentation:

 - Uninstall the package by running the following command: